UMiamiLibraries/docker-ramp/README.md

 Usage
 -----

-To create the image `little9/ramp`, execute the following command on the little9-docker-ramp folder:
+To create the image `umiamilibraries/ramp`, execute the following command on the umiamilibraries-docker-ramp folder:

-	docker build -t little9/ramp .
+	docker build -t umiamilibraries/ramp .

 Running your RAMP docker image